 Adjoined is a dining area and a well-equipped kitchen with modern amenities for the whipping up of post-hike snacks.

-Head upstairs and youll reach the two bedrooms.
+Head upstairs and you will reach the two bedrooms.

 The other bedroom is a twin room which is the perfect setup for the kids.